vmware/photon/content/en/docs-v5/administration-guide/photon-os-installer-overview.md

 You can refer to the sample installation configuration files on the following page: [Sample Kickstart Files](https://github.com/vmware/photon-os-installer/blob/master/sample_ks/sample_ks.cfg)

-Developers or contributors can refer to the Photon OS Installer project here: [Photo OS Installer](https://github.com/vmware/photon-os-installer/tree/master)
+Developers or contributors can refer to the Photon OS Installer project here: [Photon OS Installer](https://github.com/vmware/photon-os-installer/tree/master)